How To Testify In Court If You Are Witness To A Crime

 Posted On - January 20th, 2016 | By Tim Clancy | Category - Uncategorized

-Take Time to Review Events
+Start By Taking Time to Review Events

-Prior to testifying, visualize everything that you can remember.
-This includes the scene of the crime, any objects, distances and the sequence of events and individuals involved.
-You can practice this beforehand alone or when speaking with your legal representative, but your responses should not come across as “pat”.
 If you cannot recall an exact period of time or distance, give them an estimate and say it is an estimate.
 Attorneys may try to offer up exact times but do not agree to them if you cannot remember it yourself.
 Do not be coerced to agree to any fact in this situation, as it can be used to paint you as an unreliable witness if disproved.

-Do Not Talk About the Case
+Do Not Talk About the Case to Anyone

-It is appropriate to speak to police officers, prosecutors or family members before testifying and it is best to be frank and honest about doing so and with whom you spoke if asked, “Have you talked to anybody about this case?”
 When you are done testifying, do not share what you said with other witnesses until the case is over.
 Jurors may also be around you in public areas during a trial.
 They can be influenced if anything is disclosed and any untoward behavior demonstrated while outside of the courtroom.

-Avoid Volunteering Information
+Avoid Volunteer Information

 Any addition information that is offered may be cross-examined and may not help the case.
 The judge and jury only need to hear facts that you have observed or have knowledge about.
 Any conjecture is unnecessary.